Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Introduction

 The sample mean vector and the sample covariance matrix given by \eqref{sample_mean_var} have been used extensively in previous research (see, e.g., \citet{britten1999sampling}, \citet{memmel2006estimating}, \citet{okhrin2008estimation}) for estimating the asset return vector and its covariance matrix.
-These estimators appear to be consistent and the estimated optimal portfolios which involved them have desirable asymptotic properties when the portfolio dimension is considerably smaller than the sample size.
-However, they cannot be longer used when a high-dimensional portfolio is constructed due to their pure performance when the portfolio dimension is comparable to the sample size.
-On of the issues lies in that the quantites \eqref{sample_5quant} depend on the inverse covariance matrix whereas the sample inverse covariance matrix is not a consistent estimator in the high-dimensional settings (see, e.g., \citet{BodnarGuptaParolya2016}).
-To cope with these limitations a number of improved estimators have been considered in the literature (cf., \citet{efron1976}, \citet{JagannathanMa2003}, \citet{golosnoy2007multivariate}, \citet{frahm2010dominating}, \citet{DeMiguel2009b}, \citet{rubioetal2012}, \citet{yao_zheng_bai_2015}).
+These estimators appear to be consistent and the corresponding estimated optimal portfolios have desirable asymptotic properties when the portfolio dimension is considerably smaller than the sample size.
+However, they can no longer be used when a high-dimensional portfolio is constructed, due to their performance when the portfolio dimension is comparable to the sample size.
+One of the issues lies in that the quantities \eqref{sample_5quant} depend on the inverse covariance matrix.
+Its sample counterpart is not a consistent estimator in the high-dimensional settings (see, e.g., \citet{BodnarGuptaParolya2016}).
+To cope with these limitations, a number of improved estimators have been considered in the literature (cf., \citet{efron1976}, \citet{JagannathanMa2003}, \citet{golosnoy2007multivariate}, \citet{frahm2010dominating}, \citet{DeMiguel2009b}, \citet{rubioetal2012}, \citet{yao_zheng_bai_2015}).